 At LAXART, Postcommodity will create and promote a space for constructive discourse that challenges the very social, political, and economic processes that are destabilizing communities in Los Angeles.
-They will invite five of the city’s leading lowrider car painters—skilled artists technically adapt at pin-striping—to each claim a column of the gallery space and trick it out with a custom paint job of their own specifications.
-During this process, the artist will conduct a series of closed-door meetings with the various stakeholders of these five artistic communities to connect their narratives with those of the broader public and economic sphere.
+They will invite one of the city’s leading lowrider car painters—skilled artists technically adapt at pin-striping—to claim the columns of the gallery space and trick them out with a custom paint job or modification.
+During this process, the artists will conduct a series of closed-door meetings with the various stakeholders of five artistic communities in Los Angeles in order to connect their narratives with those of the broader public and economic sphere.

 Postcommodity are the recipients of grants from the Joan Mitchell Foundation (2010), Creative Capital (2012), Art Matters (2013), Native Arts and Cultures Foundation (2014), among others.
 The collective has been exhibited nationally and internationally, including: Nuit Blanche, Toronto, CA; 18th Biennale of Sydney in Sydney, AUS; 2017 Whitney Biennial, New York, NY; Art in General, New York, NY; documenta14, Athens, GR and Kassel, DE.